General knowledge questions and answers by category for your virtual pub quiz - TheNewsTrace

 Questions

-- What colour shirt is Walt wearing in the iconic desert scene where he is pointing a gun wearing his white underwear?
+- What color shirt is Walt sporting within the iconic desert scene the place he’s pointing a gun sporting his white underwear?

 Answers